High-Altitude Vegetable Gardening Made Simple

 Vegetables That Thrive at Elevation

-Not every crop loves altitude—but many do exceptionally well with the right timing and care.
+Not every crop loves altitude—but many do exceptionally well with the right care and timing.

 Leafy Greens